ahmad-PH/Spring98-SuperMario-CA5/README.md

 ## Getting Started

 To play this game, you need to do the typical steps for running any c-based project.
 First, either clone the repository or simply download its ZIP and then extract it.
-Then, enter the extracted directory, and then run the following to create the executable (named maio.out):
+Then, enter the extracted directory, and run the following to create the executable (named maio.out):
 ```
 make
 ```